Chris-Beeee/Appium/README.md

 * Run Appium.
 I run it in Pycharm using the terminal for the project
 * Open Android Studio
 * Open Virtual Device manager (or attach to a physical device via ADB)
-* install the following app on the device (drag and drop from Windows or install natively)
+* Install the following app on the device (drag and drop from Windows or install natively)
 * https://github.com/saucelabs/my-demo-app-android/releases/download

 ### Test scope